CSC207-UofT/plannr/phase2/design_document.md

 <u>Scenario:</u> The user arrives at the main page, which displays their list of events taking place that day and has the option to sort the event list, which can be displayed list by date-time or by priority.
 By default, it is first shown to be sorted by date.

-In this scenario, we start at the UI where the user can see their list of events sorted by date or by priority.
+In this scenario, we start at the UI, where the user can see their list of events sorted by date or by priority.
 To start, the MainActivity class tells the MainController, the controller for the main view, that the user wants their list of today's events to be displayed and sorted by date.
-So the controller then uses the EventInputBoundary interface to tell the EventManager use class to retrieve today's events and sort them by date.
-Afterwards, EventManager sends that information over to the MainPresenter, the presenter class that formats the list of events to be presentable for the UI for the main view, through the MainPresenter output boundary interface, and the MainPresenter then formats the list of event objects into something Android can print and display which is then sent to MainActivity who just displays the result.
+So, the controller then uses the EventInputBoundary interface to tell the EventManager use class to retrieve today's events and sort them by date.
+Afterwards, EventManager sends that information over to the MainPresenter.
+This presenter class formats the list of events to be presentable for the UI for the main view through the MainPresenter output boundary interface.
+The MainPresenter then formats the list of event objects into something Android can print and display, which is then sent to MainActivity who just displays the result.

 ### Dependency Rule (w/ an example)